 When Will Disney World Go Back to Normal?

-In all, these are a lot of changes coming to Disney World all at once and it will take a while for guests to get used to them.
+These are a lot of changes coming to Disney World all at once and it will take a while for guests to get used to them.
 I say “get used to them” because we don’t know how long these extra safety measures are going to be in place and when things will return to normal.

 The majority of them will be necessary until a vaccine is found and life in general goes back to “normal.”
 Until that happens, the Walt Disney World experience is going to be different from the one we are used to and love so much.